oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-03-nfrmtv-21-extension-tests.md

 #### Usage of Extension in Product Tree Branch Path

-It MUST be tested that the element `x_extensions` does not exist in any path that starts with `$.product_tree.branches`.
+It SHALL be tested that the element `x_extensions` does not exist in any path that starts with `$.product_tree.branches`.

 The relevant path for this test is: